gianlucadetommaso/volatile/README.md

 <td>

 ### Flora
 Flora likes strong and steady growing stocks.
-She buys stocks ALONG TREND with the largest positive SLOPE, with a maximum transaction of 3.33% of her current capital.
+She buys stocks ALONG TREND with the largest positive GROWTH, with a maximum transaction of 3.33% of her current capital.
 Her goal is to have around 30 stocks in her portfolio.
 She sells a stock as soon as she makes a 10% profit or a 20% loss out of it.
 </td>
 </tr>
 </table>